darlinggo/pan/README.md

 Docs can be found on [GoDoc.org](https://godoc.org/darlinggo.co/pan).

+If you're using pan, we encourage you to join the [pan mailing list](https://groups.google.com/a/darlinggo.co/group/pan), which will be our main mode of communication.

 # Using pan

 Pan revolves around structs that fill the `SQLTableNamer` interface, by implementing the `GetSQLTableName() string` function, which just returns the name of the table that should store the data for that struct.